Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 - Limited models.
 While the more ukulele-focused brands may have dozens of different models, Breedlove is limited to only a few different models.

-Perfectly described as that first upgrade from a beginner’s ukulele, the Breedlove Lu’au Concert E Acoustic-Electric Ukulele is an affordable option for intermediate to advanced players, although beginners with a slightly larger budget would certainly love learning and playing on this model.
+Perfectly described as an upgrade from a first ukulele, the Breedlove Lu’au Concert E Acoustic-Electric Ukulele is an affordable option for intermediate to advanced players, although beginners with a slightly larger budget would certainly love learning and playing on this model.

 Like it does with its popular collection of acoustic guitars, Breedlove uses premium tonewoods in all of its ukuleles, including the Lu’au.